valerioda/pycaendaq/README.md

   - Data Acquisition Tab: Configure digitizer address, config file, output file, and acquisition parameters.
 Start and stop acquisitions.
 View live logs from the DAQ process.
   - Waveform Plotting Tab: Plot waveforms (first 10 events, last event, or FFT) from the most recently acquired LH5 file.

 Important: The web application relies on daq_scope.py being able to run as a subprocess.
-Ensure your config.yaml and output directories are accessible from where the olaf-daq-web command is executed.
+Ensure your config.yaml and output directories are accessible from where the daq-web-app command is executed.

 ## Project Structure
 The project follows a standard src layout: